questianon/sdupdates/README.md

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates

-!!! note Changelog: added hdg sdg, vt wip
+!!! note Changelog: added hdg sdg vt reddit, some discord

 !!! note Request: Looking for javascript + react coders (someone who knows how to make a form -> xlsx, doesn't need to be in js + react)